 If a request fails to match a custom forwarding rule, the request is forwarded to the default endpoint group based on the default forwarding rule, which has the lowest priority.

-If a TCP or UDP listener has multiple default endpoint groups and the default forwarding rule applies, network traffic is forwarded based on the traffic distribution ratios of the endpoint groups.
+If a listener has multiple default endpoint groups, traffic is forwarded based on the traffic distribution rules of the endpoint groups.
 For more information, see Distribute traffic across endpoint groups in different scenarios.

 Prerequisites